vinayverghese/SimplifyLedger/README.md

 ## CONSIDERATIONS MADE
 - The json file that is accepted in the prescribed format will be parsed and the following operations will be made:
     - Any duplicate activity IDs will be ignored.
 Based on the sample data, any transactions with duplicate IDs contained identical data inside it.
+    - The total balance is calculated and stored for the sake of auditing.
+For the main application, the final balance is used since it is accurate.
     - Description field: Combining the type and description of source and destination, a custom description is provided.

 ## TECHNICAL CONSIDERATIONS